This topic describes globalization in Episerver Commerce, by which you can

 To add languages for localization of the user interface in the Commerce Manager back-end system:

-- Change the associated key values of those files of your resx files under App_GlobalResources.
+- Change the associated key values of your resx files under App_GlobalResources.
 Each key/value pair corresponds to a particular function in the Episerver Commerce administration interface.

-- You should make a copy of existing resx files and rename them, to keep existing resx files and allow for multiple languages.
-This is not necessary, but you can rebuild your solution.
+- To keep existing resx files while supporting additional languages, copy and rename the existing resx files.
 Open each resx file using Visual Studio, and edit each key/value pair to match your language.